On December 28, 2020, the New York Senate Special Session was held to consider the COVID-19 Emergency Eviction and Foreclosure Prevention Act.

 The legislation, introduced by the Democratic Senate Majority, contains the following provisions:

-- Eviction Moratorium: The bill establishes a Standardized Hardship Declaration Form, which rents can file in court or directly to their landlords to block or halt eviction proceedings until May 1, 2021, if they are financially impacted by COVID-19 in such a way that inhibits their ability to pay their entire rent on time; or if a member of the household has a condition that puts them at increased risk of severe medical conditions if they contract the virus.
-Renters or homeowners must show that they have lost income; have higher expenses related to health or childcare; have not been able to obtain meaningful employment to do the health crisis, or are unable to pay for moving costs.
+- Eviction Moratorium: The bill establishes a Standardized Hardship Declaration Form, which rents can file in court or directly to their landlords to block or halt eviction proceedings until May 1, 2021.
+They are financially impacted by COVID-19 hence, they are unable to pay their entire rent on time.
+Else, a member of the household has a condition that puts them at increased risk of severe medical conditions when they contract the virus.
+Renters or homeowners must show that they have lost income; have higher expenses related to health or childcare; have been unemployed due to a health crisis, or are unable to pay for moving costs.

 - Foreclosure & Tax Lien Sales Protection: The Act offers protective measures barring foreclosure and tax lien sales against any residential property owner that has less than ten or fewer dwelling units.
 The owner must file a Standardized Hardship Declaration Form with their mortgage provider, local tax assessor, or with a court in which they present a financial hardship preventing them from meeting their mortgage or property tax installments as a result of reduced income, increased costs, or the inability to obtain alternate employment.